mxhfxz/dsgnly/README.md

-# ccl-assets
+# dsgnly-repo
-repo for CCL coding assets to be used in website project
+repo for DSGNLY coding assets to be used in website project